Ly0n/awesome-robotic-tooling/README.md

 * [Tensorflow Federated](https://github.com/tensorflow/federated) - TensorFlow Federated (TFF) is an open-source framework for machine learning and other computations on decentralized data

 ### Image Processing
+* [gstreamer](https://gstreamer.freedesktop.org/) - is a pipeline-based multimedia framework that links together a wide variety of media processing systems to complete complex workflows
 * [ros2_openvino_toolkit](https://github.com/intel/ros2_openvino_toolkit) -  provides a ROS-adaptered runtime framework of neural network which quickly deploys applications and solutions for vision inference
 * [vision_visp](https://github.com/lagadic/vision_visp) - Wraps the ViSP moving edge tracker provided by the ViSP visual servoing library into a ROS package
 * [apriltag_ros](https://github.com/AprilRobotics/apriltag_ros) - A ROS wrapper of the AprilTag 3 visual fiducial detector